Go to contents

 • 100 g aquafaba

-• 100 g caster sugar
+• 100 g granulated sugar

 Aquafaba meringues

-A basic pastry preparation and we will only need two ingredients aquafaba and sugar.
+A basic pastry preparation and we will only need two ingredients: aquafaba and sugar.

 1